 The lymphoedema service at UCLH provides a comprehensive service including assessment, diagnosis, conservative treatment and management of cancer-related lymphoedema.

-The service is clinically led by Kay Eaton (consultant nurse in cancer and supportive care) and Carla Zanichelli Vives (deputy clinical Lead and lymphoedema specialist physiotherapist).
-There are also two clinical nurse specialists in the team.
+The service is clinically led by Carla Zanichelli Vives (lymphoedema specialist physiotherapist).
+There is also a lymphoedema specialist physiotherapist and a lymphoedema clinical nurse specialist in the team.

 We do not currently offer a service for children under the age of 13 years.

 Service hours are Monday to Friday, 9am - 5pm.

 1st Floor Central

 Other referral information

 Completed referral forms should be emailed to: firstname.lastname@example.org